Jump to Recipe

 Enter your email and I’ll send it to you, plus get new recipes from me regularly!

-Try these other favorite pumpkin recipes: No Bake Pumpkin Cheesecake Bars, Pumpkin Chip Banana Bread, Pumpkin Spice Molasses Cookies, or this Pumpkin Whipped Cream–wouldn’t this one be on top of the oatmeal?!
+Try these other favorite pumpkin and fall recipes: No Bake Pumpkin Cheesecake Bars, Pumpkin Chip Banana Bread, Pumpkin Spice Molasses Cookies, or this Pumpkin Whipped Cream–wouldn’t this one be on top of the oatmeal?!

 • So simple to make.